Overview

 Free Entry at Italian State Museums

-- One companion of a disabled EU citizen
+- One companion of a disabled visitor

 This covers an enormous number of Rome's top attractions, including: